Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddVortexRpc.rst

 RPC stands for Remote Procedure Call, essentially is allows you to call methods/functions/procedure over the network to another process.

-In this example, the two processes are the Agent service and the Server service.
+In this example, the two processes are the Agent service and the Logic service.
-These are completely separate processes, so you can't just call a method defined in the server service from the agent service.
+These are completely separate processes, so you can't just call a method defined in the logic service from the agent service.

 Vortex RPC provides wrappers that make it easy to define procedures in one service, and call them from another.